 Before You Apply: Register with LSAC.org and enroll in the Credential Assembly Service.
 You must be a rising 2L from an accredited law school to be considered as a transfer student.

 Apply online using the Transfer Student Application at LSAC.org.
-Applications are due July 15, 2022.
-Prepare by reviewing our 2021 Preview Application (PDF).
-Note that there may be changes to the 2022 application.
+Applications are due July 15, 2024.
+Prepare by reviewing our 2024 Preview Application (PDF), which will soon be available.
+Note that there may be changes to the 2024 application.
 The application fee is $85.

 In addition to the application form, you will also need to submit: